oribotic/oribotic-instruments/README.md

 -----------

 Funded through the FWF Austrian Science Fund, PEEK Program, ORI*botics on the art and science of origami and robotics https://orilab.art
-Thanks to ongoing support from the Ars Electronica Futurelab https://ars.electronica.art/futurelab/
+Thank you to the Ars Electronica Futurelab https://ars.electronica.art/futurelab/ Thank you to [Josh Gardiner](https://github.com/NeuralSpaz) for pcb reviews and for being an awesome bro!

 ![attribution logos](https://github.com/oribotic/oribotic-instruments/assets/6670535/1b0b8847-12c4-4f32-a9cf-da88fbb42927)